Here are the top Institutional holders of India Globalization Capital Inc. (IGC) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 0.91 million shares valued at $1.42 million.
 The investor’s holdings represent 2.00% of the IGC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.71 million shares valued at $1.11 million to account for 1.57% of the shares outstanding.
 The other top investors are Carroll Financial Associates, Inc. which holds 0.45 million shares representing 0.98% and valued at over $0.69 million, while Susquehanna International Group, LLP holds 0.60% of the shares totaling 0.27 million with a market value of $0.42 million.

-India Globalization Capital Inc. (AMEX: IGC) is 21.15% higher on its value in year-to-date trading and has touched a low of $0.26 and a high of $4.50 in the current 52-week trading range.
+India Globalization Capital Inc. (AMEX: IGC) is 10.26% higher on its value in year-to-date trading and has touched a low of $0.34 and a high of $4.50 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The IGC stock was last observed hovering at around $1.83 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $3.05 for the next 12 months.
-It is also 38.03% off the consensus price target high of $3.05 offered by 0 analysts, but current levels are 38.03% higher than the price target low of $3.05 for the same period.
+The IGC stock was last observed hovering at around $1.84 in the last trading session, with the day’s loss setting it -0.12% off its average median price target of $3.05 for the next 12 months.
+It is also 43.61% off the consensus price target high of $3.05 offered by 0 analysts, but current levels are 43.61% higher than the price target low of $3.05 for the same period.

-The stock witnessed a -16.37% loss in the last 1 month and extending the period to 3 months gives it a 14.55%, and is 11.18% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.62% over the week and 12.04% over the month.
+The stock witnessed a -6.01% loss in the last 1 month and extending the period to 3 months gives it a -2.82%, and is -8.99% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.89% over the week and 11.83% over the month.

 India Globalization Capital Inc. is expected to release its quarterly report on 06/14/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -60.00% this year.